-As indicated in the accompanying Management's Report on Internal Control over Financial Reporting, management's assessment of and conclusion on the effectiveness of internal control over financial reporting did not include the internal controls of Walker Group Holdings, which is included in the 2012 consolidated financial statements of Wabash National Corporation and constituted \$482.6 million of total assets as of December 31, 2012 and \$270.1 million of sales for the year then ended.
-Our audit of internal control over financial reporting of Wabash National Corporation also did not include an evaluation of the internal control over financial reporting of Walker Group Holdings.
+As indicated in the accompanying Management's Report on Internal Control over Financial Reporting, management's assessment of and conclusion on the effectiveness of internal control over financial reporting did not include the internal controls over certain assets of Beall Corporation, which is included in the 2013 consolidated financial statements of Wabash National Corporation and constituted \$18 million and \$15 million of total and net assets, respectively, as of December 31, 2013 and \$10 million of sales for the year then ended.
+Our audit of internal control over financial reporting of Wabash National Corporation also did not include an evaluation of the internal control over financial reporting of the accounts of Beall Corporation.

-In our opinion, Wabash National Corporation maintained, in all material respects, effective internal control over financial reporting as of December 31, 2012, based on the COSO criteria.
+In our opinion, Wabash National Corporation maintained, in all material respects, effective internal control over financial reporting as of December 31, 2013, based on the COSO criteria.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Wabash National Corporation as of December 31, 2012 and 2011, and the related consolidated statements of operations and comprehensive income (loss), stockholder's equity, and cash flows for each of the three years in the period ended December 31, 2012 and our report dated February 28, 2013 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Wabash National Corporation as of December 31, 2013 and 2012, and the related consolidated statements of operations, comprehensive income, stockholder's equity, and cash flows for each of the three years in the period ended December 31, 2013 and our report dated February 27, 2014 expressed an unqualified opinion thereon.

-Ernst & Young LLP
+/s/ Ernst & Young LLP

-Indianapolis, Indiana February 28, 2013
+Indianapolis, Indiana February 27, 2014

-ITEM 9B - OTHER INFORMATION
+ITEM 9B-OTHER INFORMATION